Whut? Thee Album: Background

 Reggie "Redman" Noble spent the majority of his youth selling drugs, and DJing at clubs and parties.
-At the age of 16, he began rapping, being heavily influenced by the comedy raps of Biz Markie.
-Although, he would eventually become a close affiliate of the hip hop duo EPMD, it wasn't until 1990, where Redman first met them, while DJing for DoItAll (of Lords of the Underground) at a club where MC Lyte was headlining.
-The two parties eventually met backstage where a freestyle cipher was taking place, with EPMD member Erick Sermon being so impressed with Redman's raps that he invited him to perform during the duo's set.
-Before long, EPMD quickly embraced Redman as a Hit Squad member, while they brought him on tour to freestyle and DJ at their shows.
-In addition, EPMD gave Redman two guest spots for the songs "Hardcore" and "Brothers on My Jock", off their third album Business as Usual (1990), which helped him gain exposure in the hip hop underground.
-One year later, Redman was signed to Def Jam, where he began writing and recording what would eventually become Whut?
+At the age of 16, he began rapping, heavily influenced by the comedy raps of Biz Markie.
+In 1990, Redman first met the hip hop duo EPMD—with whom he would soon become affiliated—while DJing for Lords of the Underground member DoItAll at a club.
+At this event, Redman impressed EPMD member Erick Sermon with his raps at a backstage freestyle cipher; Sermon subsequently invited Redman to perform during EPMD's set.
+Before long, EPMD quickly embraced Redman as a Hit Squad member, and they brought him on tour to freestyle and DJ at their shows.
+In addition, EPMD gave Redman two guest spots—for the songs "Hardcore" and "Brothers on My Jock"—on their third album, Business as Usual (1990).
+These appearances helped Redman gain exposure in the hip hop underground.
+One year later, he was signed to Def Jam, where he began writing and recording what would eventually become Whut?
 Thee Album.

-According to Erick Sermon, Q-Tip from the group A Tribe Called Quest was instrumental in Redman's obtaining a record deal.
-Q-Tip had been in the Rush Management offices, and after hearing Redman's song "Jam 4 U", tried to persuade Lyor Cohen and Big D ([Lyor's tour manager]) to give Redman a deal.
-Initially, Sermon stated that Cohen wasn't too interested in the material, stating "We had "Hardcore", the teaser, and then when an early bootleg of "Head Banger" came out, they were like, 'we made the right choice.'"
+According to Erick Sermon, Q-Tip from A Tribe Called Quest was instrumental in Redman's obtaining a record deal.
+Q-Tip had been in the Rush Management offices, and after hearing Redman's song "Jam 4 U", tried to persuade Lyor Cohen to give Redman a deal.
+Sermon recounted that Cohen was not initially interested in the material, but became convinced after hearing Redman on an early bootleg of EPMD's "Head Banger".